 Improve Your Sleep & Boost Your Immune System

-To begin a new path towards healthier sleep and a healthier lifestyle, begin by assessing your own individual needs and habits.
-See how you respond to different amounts of sleep.
+To start a new path towards better sleep and a healthier lifestyle, you need to start by assessing your own personal needs and habits.

-Pay careful attention to your mood, energy and health after a poor night's sleep versus a good one.
-Ask yourself, "How often do I get a good night's sleep?"
-Like a good diet and exercise, sleep is a critical component to overall health.
+Pay cautious attention to your mood, energy and health after a bad night's sleep vs a good night’s sleep.
+Like a healthy diet and daily exercise, sleep is a significant part of our health.

-To pave the way for better sleep, follow these simple yet effective healthy sleep tips, including:
+To create a plan for getting better sleep, you can follow these simple yet effective sleep tips:

 - Stick to a sleep schedule, even on weekends.